AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 When you drag a component to a Journey canvas visualization, it creates a node with the same name as the component name.
 You can rename the node to better match the step of the journey that the node represents.

-The option to rename is available when selecting the following objects on the canvas:
+The option to rename is available for the following objects on the canvas:

 * Individual nodes